-(a) Purpose - The Commission holds hearing management meetings so that hearings start on their scheduled start dates, run fairly and efficiently and conclude promptly.
+- (a) Purpose The Commission holds hearing management meetings so that hearings start on their scheduled start dates, run fairly and efficiently and conclude promptly.
 The Commission usually schedules a hearing management meeting at the set date hearing.
 Hearing management meetings are not recorded, and are less formal meetings where the parties meet to discuss preliminary matters.
-Matters for discussion at hearing management meetings include:

-- hearing dates - witnesses and the requirements for summonses see paragraph 3.5 - disclosure and reliance lists see paragraph 3.6 - evidence not in dispute see paragraph 3.7(c) - preliminary applications (identification, timing and compliance with paragraph 3.4) - electronic hearing preparation - translation requirements at the hearing - accommodating witnesses from other jurisdictions - where necessary, amending the length of time scheduled for the hearing - provision of the statement of points and record for review hearings (see paragraph 7.7) - other matters that promote a fair and efficient hearing
+Matters for discussion at hearing management meetings include: - hearing dates - witnesses and the requirements for summonses see paragraph 3.5 - disclosure and reliance lists see paragraph 3.6 - evidence not in dispute see paragraph 4.1(d) - preliminary applications (identification, timing and compliance with paragraph 3.4) - electronic hearing preparation - translation requirements at the hearing - accommodating witnesses from other jurisdictions - where necessary, amending the length of time scheduled for the hearing - provision of the statement of points and record for review hearings (see paragraph 7.7) - other matters that promote a fair and efficient hearing

-The commissioner attending the hearing management meetings does not address issues of fact or law, and does not issue substantive orders that require formal applications.
+The commissioner attending a hearing management meeting does not address issues of fact or law, and does not issue substantive orders that require formal applications.

-- (b) Directions by commissioner At hearing management meetings, the commissioner may give the parties directions. - (c) Outcome After hearing management meetings, the commissioner sends each party a summary of what the parties discussed and agreed to. - 3.2 Temporary orders The executive director may issue a temporary order without providing a party the opportunity to be heard, but must issue a notice of hearing with the temporary order.
+- (b) Directions by commissioner At a hearing management meeting, the commissioner may give the parties directions. - (c) Outcome After a hearing management meeting, the commissioner sends each party a summary of what the parties discussed and agreed to. - 3.2 Temporary orders The executive director may issue a temporary order without providing a party the opportunity to be heard, but must provide written notice of the temporary order to any person directly affected by it.
 The temporary order is effective for not more than 15 days, unless the Commission extends it.